-Calls for Applications, Papers, and Submissions
+Calls for Applications, Papers, and Other Submissions

-Calls for ChaptersUnsettling the Heartland: Black Americans and the Making of the MidwestEdited by: Dr. Sara Gallagher, PhD Description: The Midwest has long been a pivotal yet underexplored region in the history and cultural expression of Black Americans.
+Call for PapersPlease check back for updates!
+Call for ChaptersUnsettling the Heartland: Black Americans and the Making of the MidwestEdited by: Dr. Sara Gallagher, PhD Description: The Midwest has long been a pivotal yet underexplored region in the history and cultural expression of Black Americans.
 From Black homesteading communities that shaped the rural landscape to the literary voices that captured the complexities of migration, labor, and identity, the Midwest holds a unique place in the Black American experience.
 This edited volume seeks to explore the intersection of history and literature, focusing on Black homesteading, migration, and cultural production in the Midwest.
 We invite scholars, historians, and literary critics to contribute original essays that examine the Black Midwest through historical, cultural, and literary lenses.
 Possible topics include, but are not limited to:

 Key Questions: This collection seeks to answer a range of questions, including but not limited to: